department-of-veterans-affairs/va.gov-team/products/health-care/checkin/research/veteran-facing/Martinsburg-Staff-Moderated/Research-Plan.md

 ## Background
 This product is reimagining the ecosystem that allows a Veteran to check in for a medical appointment.
 The healthcare experience team in particular is creating the portion of the ecosystem that enables a Veteran to utilize their mobile device to check-in (letting the VA know that they have arrived for their appointment) via VA.gov.

-With this round of research, we are looking to validate the updated release of our MVP  with real users checking in and staff.
-Updated functionality includes additional identity verification steps, read-only contact information, checking in for multiple appointments, and the use of the revised poster throughout this process.
+With this round of research, we are looking to validate the current release of our MVP with real users checking in and staff.
+Functionality includes additional identity verification steps, read-only contact information, checking in for multiple appointments, and the use of the revised poster throughout this process.

 ### OCTO Objectives
 This research supports the following objectives: